Capgemini/powerapps-packagedeployer-template/CONTRIBUTING.md

 ## Lifecycle Call

+Below is a summary of the different methods and when they are called during the lifecycle of the package deployer process.
+These details were taken from the microsoft docs found [here](https://docs.microsoft.com/en-us/power-platform/alm/package-deployer-tool#step-5-define-custom-code-for-your-package).

 `InitializeCustomExtension` - Called to Initialize any functions in the Custom Extension.
 `OverrideConfigurationDataFileLanguage` - Allows the currently selected language for data import to be overridden by a user selection.
 Per solution: